DileepWick/clara-ai-recruiter-representative-agent/README.md

 ### 6. Webhook Integration

 *   Likely utilizes webhooks to facilitate real-time communication and data exchange between the frontend, backend, and potentially external services (indicated by files like `backend/Gemini/util/make_webhook.js` and `backend/Gemini/util/objection_webhook.js`).
+*   Enables seamless integration with external services for enhanced functionality.
 ## Technical Architecture

 Based on the file structure and descriptions, the project follows a client-server architecture: